-In parts of Europe, America & Australia they cannot sell MDF without a health-warning label as it can release a high amount of formaldehyde, (from 1st June 2018 products with high levels of VOC are banned in some countries).
+In fact, in parts of Europe, America and Australia, MDF cannot be sold without a health warning label because of the risks presented by formaldehyde and from 1st June 2018, products with high levels of VOC have been banned in some countries.

-We recently supplied an interior designer with a kitchen for a client with an allergy to formaldehyde, using 100% solid wood, low VOC paints, lacquers and formaldehyde free adhesives, this dramatically reduced the amount of formaldehyde gases released, to give the client an acceptable healthy environment.
+Wood & Wood recently supplied an interior designer with a kitchen for a client who had an allergy to formaldehyde.
+We used 100% solid wood, formaldehyde-free adhesives and low VOC paint and lacquers which dramatically reduced the volume of formaldehyde gas released – thereby giving the client an acceptable and healthy environment.

-For more information on our low emission cabinets, contact our Head Office.
+For more information on our low emission cabinets, formaldehyde-free adhesives and low VOC paints and lacquers, contact our Head Office.